Employees helping communities

 We launched Orange Day to give all our employees one paid day off each year to volunteer for a good cause.
 Employees across the world have supported a wide range of charities and projects including work in local schools, shelters for the homeless, community gardens, nursing homes and communities affected by natural disasters.

 The PULSE Volunteer Partnership

-PULSE is a volunteering initiative through which our employees work with non-profit organisations (NGOs) for three or six months, full time.
+PULSE is a volunteering initiative through which our employees work with non-profit organizations (NGOs) for three or six months, full time.
 Employees lend the same expertise that they have been applying in their GSK roles while on their placement.

-By helping non-profits with their most pressing problems – typically providing help that they couldn’t otherwise afford – employees are able to make a sustainable difference to the organisations and the communities they serve.
+By helping non-profits with their most pressing problems – typically providing help that they couldn’t otherwise afford – employees are able to make a sustainable difference to the organizations and the communities they serve.
 At the same time the employees strengthen their leadership skills and broaden their experience.
-After working on the frontlines of healthcare and meeting with patients, employees feel re-energised and often return to us with a renewed connection to help people do more, feel better, live longer.
+After working on the frontlines of healthcare and meeting with patients, employees feel re-energized and often return to us with a renewed connection to help people do more, feel better, live longer.